 Depending on your itinerary, your personal risk factors, and the length of your visit, your health care provider may offer you vaccination against cholera, COVID-19, hepatitis A, hepatitis B, influenza, measles, mumps, rubella, rabies, or typhoid fever.
 Routine immunizations, such as those that prevent tetanus/diphtheria or "childhood" diseases, should be reviewed and updated as needed.

 See also: Library article for Malaria

-WHO—International Travel and Health (current online update, Country List)(2018) Malaria risk due exclusively to P. falciparum exists throughout the year in the entire country.
-No chloroquine-resistant P. falciparum has been reported.
+WHO—International Travel and Health (current online update, Country List)(2021) Malaria risk due exclusively to P. falciparum exists throughout the year in the entire country, but especially in the southern departments such as Grand'Anse, Nippes, and Sud-Est. No chloroquine-resistant P. falciparum has been reported.

 - Recommended prevention: C – Risk of P. falciparum malaria, in combination with reported chloroquine and sulfadoxine–pyrimethamine resistance.
 Mosquito bite prevention plus atovaquone–proguanil or doxycycline or mefloquine chemoprophylaxis (select according to reported side effects and contraindications) a

 aAlternatively, for travel to rural areas with low risk of malaria infection, mosquito bite prevention can be combined with stand–by emergency treatment (SBET).